Research

 Research Summary

 A variety of viruses infect the human nervous system, often with severe consequences.
 While vaccines have largely defeated the paralysis caused by polio, other viruses such as rabies, West Nile virus, and herpes simplex virus (HSV) continue to cause neurological infections that require clinical intervention.
-More than 70% of adults in the United States carry HSV, whether they know it or not.
-HSV causes recurrent genital and oral lesions (e.g. cold sores), and in rare cases can progress to cause potentially fatal brain infections.
-Although not all of those infected experience noticeable symptoms, human hosts have a permanent relationship with this virus.
-HSV has a unique ability to establish lifelong latency in neurons.
+More than 65% of adults in the United States carry HSV, whether they know it or not.
+HSV causes recurrent genital and oral lesions (e.g. cold sores), with different levels of lesion severity and rates of recurrence observed in different individuals.
+HSV can also spread and cause symptoms elsewhere, such as in the eyes (e.g., ocular keratitis), brain (e.g., encephalitis or meningitis), or liver (e.g., hepatitis).
+In newborns, more than half of all HSV infections disseminate into the brain and/or the body, causing much more severe outcomes than occurs in adults.
+Once infected, humans have a permanent relationship with this virus, because of this virus’ unique ability to establish lifelong latency in neurons.
 The consequences of HSV latency for the neurons that harbor this pathogen are not well understood.
-Our laboratory aims to address this question and search for improved therapeutics using a combination of virology, neurobiology, next generation sequencing technologies, and bioinformatics.
+Our laboratory aims to address how the genetic features of different HSV infections — and the specific aspects of infected hosts — impact the outcomes of these infections.
+To do this, we use a combination of virology, neurobiology, next generation sequencing technologies, and bioinformatics.

 Viro Genome HSV-1